Prasanka-Madhushan/ecommerce-web/README.md

 4. **Modern Design**:
    - Clean and user-friendly interface.
+   - Fully responsive for both mobile and desktop devices.

 5. **Protected Routes**:
    - Restricts access to the products and cart pages for unauthenticated users.